shipyardapp/Shipyard-Documentation/docs/reference/logs/fleet-logs.md

 While the Fleet is actively running, you can click into an Individual [Vessel Log](vessel-logs.md) that's currently running and click **Stop Voyage** to terminate the voyage, thus terminating all downstream Vessels in the Fleet.

 Once the Fleet has finished running, the page will no longer automatically refresh.

+### Webhook Parameters

+In the **Webhook Parameters** tab, you can see the parameters that may have been conditionally sent via a webhook trigger.
+There are no values in this tab if the Fleet is triggered manually or via a schedule.

+The content will be rendered as a JSON object with two optional fields:

+- `headers_content`: this contains any key-value pairs that may have been sent as headers in the webhook trigger
+- `body_content`: this contains the full payload in whatever format it was received in the webhook trigger

+These values can be accessed as files via the [platform environment variables](../shipyard-environment-variables.md) of `SHIPYARD_WEBHOOK_HEADERS_FILE` and `SHIPYARD_WEBHOOK_BODY_FILE` that hold the path to each file.

 ### Metadata